Single-Step Parity Check Gate Set for Quantum Error Correction: Single-Step Parity Check Gate Set and M pp2

-Since the XX gate is an entangling gate formed through a combination of operations on both nuclei and electrons, we expect it to consists of control signals at the natural resonance frequencies of the electron (ESR) and the nuclei (NMR).
-Indeed, the frequency spectrum in Figure~\ref{fig:pulse} reveals all the expected frequencies: electron spin resonance (orange marker in Fig.~\ref{fig:pulse}, corresponding to the orange line in Fig.~\ref{fig:2p1e_honeycomb}b), and nuclear magnetic resonances (blue for nucleus 1, pink for nucleus 2).
-Interestingly, GRAPE also uses a stimulus at frequency $A_1 + A_2 + \gamma_{\rm n} B_0$ which does not correspond to any natural resonance of the system (purple marker in Fig.~\ref{fig:pulse})
+To verify that the pulse found by GRAPE was physically meaningful, we then calculated its fast Fourier transform (FFT), shown in Figure~\ref{fig:pulse}.
+Since the \textit{XX} gate is an entangling gate formed through a combination of operations on both nuclei and electrons, we expect the spectrum of the pulse to consists of control signals at the natural resonance frequencies of the electron (ESR) and the nuclei (NMR).
+Indeed, the FFT in Figure~\ref{fig:fft} reveals all the expected frequencies: electron spin resonance (orange marker in Fig.~\ref{fig:fft}, corresponding to the orange line in Fig.~\ref{fig:2p1e_honeycomb}b), and nuclear magnetic resonances (blue for nucleus 1, pink for nucleus 2).
+Interestingly, GRAPE also uses a stimulus at frequency $A_1 + A_2 + \gamma_{\rm n} B_0$ which does not correspond to any natural resonance of the system (purple marker in Fig.~\ref{fig:fft})

 We then tried to find a pulse for even shorter evolution times.
 The shortest evolution time that we could find a pulse for is 2 microseconds with a 0.98 fidelity with a modulated control Hamiltonian in the \textit{x} direction.
-Note that, when we decreased the total evolution time from 4 microsecond to 2 microseconds, we also decreased the time resolution from 400,000 points to 200,000 points so that the time resolution stayed same.
+Note that, when we decreased the total evolution time from 4 microsecond to 2 microseconds, we also decreased the time resolution from 400,000 points to 200,000 points so that the time resolution stayed the same.
 Overall, GRAPE was consistently able to find one single pulse that can implement the gate without decomposing it into one- and two-qubit gates, and which does not require exceedingly long gate times while taking into account the experimental limitations on the maximum control amplitude.